checkcheckzz/coding-questions/README.md

-coding-problems
+Coding-Problem
 ===============

+Statement
+---
-Here are some other interesting coding problem.
+Here are some interesting coding problem.
 They come from interview, discussion from mitbbs and blogs I read.
 Some solutions are NOT my original work.

 Most code style follows [Google C++ Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml#Local_Variables).